ejyongc/School_District_Analysis/README.md

 ![image](https://github.com/ejyongc/School_District_Analysis/blob/main/Resources/New%20District%20Analysis.png)

   #### 2.2 How is the school summary affected?
-  We can see that the *'Percentage Passing Math' (-0.08%), 'Percentage Passing Reading' (-0.29%), and '% Overall Passing' (-0.32%)* metrics were impacted after removig and replacing the compromised data.
+  We can see that the *'Percentage Passing Math' (-0.08%), 'Percentage Passing Reading' (-0.29%), and '% Overall Passing' (-0.32%)* metrics were impacted after removing and replacing the compromised data.
   ##### Old School Summary
 ![image](https://github.com/ejyongc/School_District_Analysis/blob/main/Resources/Old%20School%20Summary.png)
   ##### New School Summary